Biden tests negative for COVID-19, leaves isolation

 “Back to the Oval,” Biden wrote in a tweet with a photo of his negative COVID test.
 “Thanks to Doc for the good care, and to all of you for your support.”

-The press release shared an attached letter from the Physician to the President Dr. Kevin O’Connor describing the president’s treatment course the past five days.
+A White House press release shared an attached letter from the Physician to the President Dr. Kevin O’Connor describing the president’s treatment course over the past five days.

 “President Biden completed his five-day course of PAXLOVID 36 hours ago.
 As of this morning, he has completed five full days of isolation.
 He remains fever-free and he discontinued use of any acetaminophen (Tylenol) for the past 36 hours,” O’Connor wrote in the letter.